Egg Roll in a Bowl

 What Makes this Recipe Work

 I’ve tried other egg roll bowl recipes, but all of them lacked key pieces for me.
 They didn’t incorporate the salty, crispy crunch of the fried egg roll wrapper, nor did they include the rice vinegar sauce that is so darn yummy!

 Also…I always boost the fresh ginger in recipes.
 You might think I include too much when you look at the recipe, but just trust me.
 All that ginger works beautifully here.

-Brown the pork with a bit of sesame oil.
+In a large skillet with tall sides, heat the sesame oil over medium heat.
+Then brown the pork, breaking the meat apart as it cooks.
+This will take about 5-7 minutes.
 Add fresh garlic, a good amount of fresh ginger and black pepper, a couple tablespoons of soy sauce, and a touch of sugar.

-Then pile on the shredded cabbage and carrots.
-The quantity stated will feel excessive, but its volume shrinks down in a massive way.
-Cook, folding every now and then, until veggies are softened and shrunken, yet still have some crunch.
+Add the shredded cabbage and carrots.
+The quantity stated will feel excessive, but its volume shrinks down in a massive way as you cook everything in the skillet.
+Continue cooking, folding every now and then, until veggies are softened and shrunken, yet still have some crunch.

 Sprinkle a little rice vinegar over the top, and the filling is done!

 When your egg roll filling is done, spoon it over white rice and top with your egg roll sauce, green onions and wonton strips.

 Tips for Success